What is brand awareness? Definition and how it works

-Brand awareness helps your brand become top of mind with potential customers when they begin to consider purchase decisions.
+Brand awareness is important because it helps your brand become top of mind with potential customers when they begin to consider purchase decisions.
 After all, a strong brand is important, but to grow your business, you need consumers to know about it.

 Though the purchase journey is not linear, the traditional marketing funnel still provides a useful way to visualize it, and to demonstrate the importance of awareness.